A new representation of vacuum Lovelock solutions in $d = 2N+1$ dimensions: Black holes with an integrable singularity and regular black holes: Discussion and Summarize

 As mentioned in the introduction, the theoretical debate regarding whether the presence of an internal horizon close to a de Sitter core is related to instability during inflation has garnered significant attention in recent years.
 In this regard, it is worth noting that both our solutions representing a black hole with an integrable singularity and the quartic case representing a regular black hole do not exhibit an internal horizon associated with a potentially unstable de Sitter core.
+Therefore, it would be of interest in the future to investigate the stability of our type of solutions.
+This would require extensive work, in which the criteria for testing stability would need to be defined, which is beyond the scope of this work.

+The fact that it is possible to represent both RBHs and BHs with an integrable singularity without the presence of matter fields in the energy-momentum tensor opens up some questions that could be studied in the future.
+In this regard, it is well known that the first law of thermodynamics is usually modified by the presence of matter fields in the energy-momentum tensor.
+In this connection, reference \cite{Estrada:2023dcj} showed a correction proportional to the horizon radius for the entropy.
+Thus, our vacuum representation of RBHs and BHs with an integrable singularity raises the question of how high-curvature terms would influence the thermodynamics of these vacuum solutions and consequently their evaporation process.

 \acknowledgments

 Milko Estrada is funded by the FONDECYT Iniciaci\'on Grant 11230247.